yuanqing/sketch-handbook/README.md

 **Z**oom in | Hold <kbd>Z</kbd>, then click on the canvas | View › **Z**oom In
 **Z**oom out | Hold <kbd>Option</kbd> <kbd>Z</kbd>, then click on the canvas | View › **Z**oom Out
 Pan | Hold <kbd>Space</kbd>, then click and drag on the canvas | —
-Show the pixel distance between layers | Select some layers, then hold <kbd>Option</kbd> when hovering over other layers | —
+Show the pixel distance between layers | Select some layers, then hold <kbd>Option</kbd> as you hover over other layers | —

 ### Insert layers